natecard/ios-template/README.md

 - **40+ UI Components** including buttons, cards, inputs, feedback, and modern list views
 - **In-App Purchase System** with StoreKit 2 integration and server validation
 - **Generic Protocols** for maximum reusability across different app domains
+- **Optional Integrations** for networking/DI if you choose to add dependencies
 - **Motion & Accessibility** support with user preferences and system settings
 - **Account Management** with data deletion and iCloud sync support